 Annually, the Board releases the Combined Reserve Banks financial statements with financial information as of December 31 and includes the accounts and results of operations of each of the 12 Reserve Banks.

-Table 3 summarizes the income, expenses, and distributions of net earnings of the Reserve Banks for 2019 and 2018.
-Appendix G of this report, "Statistical Tables," provides more detailed information on the Reserve Banks.11 Additionally, appendix G summarizes the Reserve Banks' 2019 budget performance and 2020 budgets, budgeting processes, and trends in expenses and employment.
+Table 5.3 summarizes the income, expenses, and distributions of net earnings of the Reserve Banks for 2021 and 2020.
+Appendix G of this report, "Statistical Tables," provides more detailed information on the Reserve Banks, including the consolidated LLCs.17 Additionally, appendix G summarizes the Reserve Banks' 2021 budget performance and 2022 budgets, budgeting processes, and trends in expenses and employment.

 Millions of dollars